FallDownTheSystem/modern-js/src/pages/new-es-features.md

 #### Map

-[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is a new data structure to map values to values.
-A Map object is a simple key/value map, also known as a dictionary.
+[Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) is a new data structure to map keys to values.
+A `Map` object is also commonly known as a dictionary.

 Traditionally, objects have been used to map strings to values.
-Objects allow you to set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key.
-Map objects, however, have a few more advantages that make them better maps.
+Objects allow you to set keys to values, retrieve those values, delete keys, and detect whether something is stored at a key. `Map` objects, however, have a few more advantages that make them better maps.

 - The keys of an `Object` are `Strings` or `Symbols`, where they can be of any value for a `Map`.
 - You can get the size of a `Map` easily, while you have to manually keep track of size for an `Object`.
 - The iteration of maps is in insertion order of the elements.
 - An `Object` has a prototype, so there are default keys in the map.

 The following code shows some basic operations with a Map.
-You can use a `for...of` loop to return an array of `[key, value]` for each iteration.

 ```js ln
 let sayings = new Map();